BAL vs NOR Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 BAL vs NOR Dream11 Prediction Today

-Fantasy Suggestion #1: Bismillah Khan, Haris Sohail, Haider Ali, Abdul Bangalzai, Kashif Bhatti, Shadab Khan, Mohammad Nawaz, Sohail Tanvir, Umaid Asif, Khurram Shahzad, Haris Rauf
+Fantasy Suggestion #1: Rohail Nazir, Nasir Nawaz, Haider Ali, Abdul Bangalzai, Haris Sohail, Kashif Bhatti, Amad Butt, Sohail Tanvir, Salmaan Irshaad, Junaid Khan, Umaid Asif

 Also Read

-Fantasy Suggestion #2: Bismillah Khan, Asif Ali, Haider Ali, Abdul Bangalzai, Kashif Bhatti, Shadab Khan, Mohammad Nawaz, Amad-Butt, Umaid Asif, Junaid Khan, Haris Rauf
+Fantasy Suggestion #2: Rohail Nazir, Haider Ali, Umar Amin, Abdul Bangalzai, Haris Sohail, Kashif Bhatti, Amad Butt, Zaman Khan, Salmaan Irshaad, Junaid Khan, Umaid Asif